 Mexico's consumer electronics production on the upswing

-Currently, there are more than 92,000 people who live in Mexico working in the consumer electronics manufacturing industry.
+Currently, there are more than 92,000 people working in the Mexican consumer electronics manufacturing industry.

-McCain Inc. wrote in a blog post on its website that for decades, China was at the head of the class when it came to the manufacture of consumer electronic devices.
-However, as Mexico's workforce has become more skilled through the assembly of other items related to the aerospace, automotive and medical device industries, consumer electronics companies began exploring the country as an alternative to having their goods made in China.
+China was at the head of the class when it came to the manufacture of consumer electronic devices.
+However, Mexico's workforce has become more skilled through the assembly of other items related to the aerospace, automotive and medical device industries, consumer electronics companies began exploring the country as an alternative to having their goods made in China.

 According to a Business Monitor report, between 2013 and 2014, revenue generated from consumer electronics products manufactured in Mexico grew from $13.1billion to $13.9 billion.
 This growth represents a 5.7 percent increase.
 While this figure is modest, manufacturers who have been consistently satisfied with the level of quality of their products assembled in Mexico are beginning to invest more heavily in the sector.

 Understanding the growth of the consumer electronics industry in Mexico

 According to Maquila Reference, the Baja California region of Mexico has been the epicenter of the consumer electronics manufacturing industry in the country, specifically, and North America in general, over the last 30 years.
 Baja California has a well established reputation for making intellectual property protection a priority.
 As a result, foreign companies have invested as much as $500 million in Mexico's electronics distribution market and $5 billion in the components market.